Legal Research – General Tips

 This is a SCC case, so we know that it hasn’t be overruled or reversed.

-However, looking at the history tab on canlii, we can confirm that this case is an appeal of a BCCA case and there is no further case law.
+However, looking at the history tab on canlii, we can confirm that this case is an appeal of a BCCA case.

 The second step is to analyze the judicial consideration of the particular case.
 To do this, you will review all cases that have mentioned, followed, overruled, or discussed the particular case to ensure the law has not developed in a way that weakens the persuasiveness of the particular case and to discover additional cases you can use in your argument

-Looking at the treatment tab of the Rodriguez case, we can see that there are 824 cases that have cited it.
+Looking at the treatment tab of the Rodriguez case, we can see that there are a lot of cases that have cited it.
 This is a lot of cases, so we can limit our noting up to certain cases.

 *multiple choice question here* What criteria could you limit noting up by?